Azure/IoT-Pi-Day/Lab 2 - Working with Hubway Data/Lab 2.4 - Create Function App and Update EventHubTrigger/README.md

 ## Configure CosmosDB Trigger Bindings

-In this section, we are updating the trigger connection string to poing to CosmosDB
+In this section, we are updating the trigger connection string to going to CosmosDB

 1. Navigate to the resource group.